bitwarden/help/_articles/features/auto-fill-browser.md

 - Linux: `Ctrl + Shift + L`
 - macOS: `Cmd + Shift + L`
   - Safari: `Cmd + \` or `Cmd + 8` or `Cmd + Shift + P`

-{% note %}If a shortcut does not work, it may be because another application on your device is already using it.
+{% callout info %}If a shortcut does not work, it may be because another application on your device is already using it.
 For example, the auto-fill shortcut on Windows is commonly claimed by the AMD Radeon Adrenaline software (AMD graphic drivers) and therefore cannot be used by Bitwarden.
-You can free up this shortcut by changing it in the AMD Radeon software under Gaming &rarr; Global Settings &rarr; Performance Monitoring: "Toggle Performance Logging Hotkey".{% endnote %}
+You can free up this shortcut by changing it in the AMD Radeon software under Gaming &rarr; Global Settings &rarr; Performance Monitoring: "Toggle Performance Logging Hotkey".{% endcallout %}

 Another option is to open the popup window using the keyboard shortcut (see below).
 You can then `TAB` to the login that you would like to auto-fill and then press `ENTER` to select.